Florida Motorcycle Helmet Laws – Does Florida Have A Helmet Law?

 Many states have universal helmet laws for motorcyclists.
-Florida laws require that all riders wear an approved motorcycle helmet.
+Florida laws near you require that all riders wear an approved motorcycle helmet – and helmets can reduce brain injuries and permanent disability during a motorcycle accident.
 However, there is an exception to that law.

 Florida Statute §316.211 states that no one may ride or operate a motorcycle unless they wear protective headgear.
 The helmet must comply with Federal Motorcycle Vehicle Safety Standard 218.
 In addition, riders must wear eye protection.